oronimbus/curve-bootstrapper/README.md

 It was not developed with OIS stripping in mind but could be easily extended to allow for a multi-curve framework.
 Please refer to the notebook for usage.

 ## Install
 To install you can either create your own dist and install it by running `python setup.py bdist_wheel && cd dist && pip install bootstrapper-0.1.0-py3-none-any.whl` or just download the wheel directly from the righthand side.
+I was too lazy to upload to PyPi soz.

 ## Workflow